Hindu–Muslim unity: Threats to Hindu–Muslim unity

 In the same vein, Kashmiri Indian politician and Supreme Court judge Markandey Katju wrote in The Nation:

 On the other hand, Ajay Verghese says that the conflicts between the Hindu-Muslim population existed long before arrival of the British to the Indian subcontinent; he says that in places where British had less influence (like the princely states), the number of communal riots was more frequent as compared to places which were directly under British rule (like British Indian provinces).
+In addition, Hindu nationalists cite the historical persecution of Hindus by Muslim rulers as a basis for their counterattack.

+In the same year that the Babri Masjid was destroyed, Indian legal scholar Tahir Mahmood told The New York Times: